 Click below to download games directly.
-These games are all free to play.
+These games are all free to play and you can share them with other people as much as you want.
 The files are usable with almost any Spectrum emulator, emulators being available fore free for most more modern computers, or can be exported to an actual cassette for loading on a real Spectrum.
+I use the Fuse spectrum emulator.

 While I'd been interested in computers for many years, the ZX Spectrum was my first 'real' computer.
 Before that we had lived in New Zealand where computers were far more expensive so I'd read in magazines about such wonders as the Ohio Superboard / Compukit UK101, the MK14, The Apple ][, Commodore PET, Tandy TRS-80 and other machines, but never had been able to afford one.
 We returned to the UK in 1981 and I quite quickly got my hands on the only programmable device I owned before the Spectrum, a TI57 programmable calculator.
 This was marvellous but limited to just 50 program steps and no I/O past the LED 7 segment screen and the keyboard.
 I wrote Lunar Lander games and similar types of things on the TI57, but you couldn't do much beyond that with such a simple machine.
 I'd also written some software in BASIC for an RML380Z at school, but of course my time was limited on that machine so I couldn't progress much.